joeblankenship1/random_requests/team_programming/team_programming_101.md

 ### Benchmarks

-In the course of establishing your timeline, you will want to need to bin your tasks in between the start date of the project and the expected delivery date of your completed project.
+In the course of establishing your timeline, you will need to bin your tasks in between the start date of the project and the expected delivery date of your completed project.
 This process of deciding what should be done by when is best accomplished through the use of benchmarks.
 Benchmarks are meta categories within which tasks and sub-tasks are placed to best complete key aspects of a project’s requirements.
 For example, `collection of data`, `data cleaning`, and `data storage` can be binned in a meta category of `data processing`.
 This category would then be optimally placed along the timeline to support other meta categories, ultimately pushing the project forward as efficiently as possible.

 It is critical that time be taken to properly plan a timeline up front before real work is done on a given software project.
 This is because a well made timeline will easily become the branching scheme within your VCS.
 For example, if you have two people working on the `data processing` meta category, they can create the `data processing` branch, commit the tasks and sub-tasks to the branch, and then submit a pull request (PR) once the meta category is complete.
 The timeline established by the team should have provided them with the division of labor and deadlines for the tasks and sub-tasks, ensuring other teams receive their data on the expected dates.

 ### Scheduling

 Due to the distributed nature of team members for many open	-source projects, it is important to properly schedule meetings and deadlines in a common time zone.
-Additionally, the timeline should also note absences, vacations, or other know dates/times team members will be unavailable for contact, meetings, or peer/mob coding sessions.
+Additionally, the timeline should also note absences, vacations, or other known dates/times team members will be unavailable for contact, meetings, or peer/mob coding sessions.

 Keep in mind that if you are a part of a project, that project is now a job and should be treated as such.
-You should commit specific times to working on this project and its your responsibility to communication those times to your team and peer coder.
+You should commit specific times to working on this project and its your responsibility to communication those times to your team and peer coders.
 Many aspects of remote work and collaborations are challenging and not being able to commit to a dedicated work schedule makes it hard on team members who may be working with you on a given set of tasks.

 Make sure that any changes to scheduling are updated as soon as possible within the timeline, project management tools, and chat tools.
 This will let team members know what is going on and can then adjust scheduling and tasks accordingly.

+All of the above should be recorded in a common set of tools of which team members have persistent access to throughout the project.
+Expectations of access and contributions through these tools should also be outlined before a team starts building a given project.
+These expectations include various leadership roles for code review, task board updates, calendar changes, and meet agendas for teams and sub-teams.
+Once these challenges have been resolved, building a project becomes much more efficient.

 ### Execution